Is the radion a bulk Higgs doublet?: 2HDM in the bulk

 where, with a little abuse of notation, we denote the quartic terms by $\lambda_i$, but it should be obvious that these are not the brane potentials which are defined below.

 The potentials on each brane are given by

 where

 with $i= $UV, IR.
 Notice that in the boundary conditions, the brane potentials have to be evaluated at the background $\Phi_i = \phi_i$ first, and then taken derivative with respect to the profile.
-Also notice that we end up with 2HDM potentials on each branes.
+It is remarkable that looking at solutions that have a potential of the form \eqref{SP1} immediately gives us general 2HDM in the branes and on the bulk.

 With the superpotential chosen above, the equations for the VEV profiles \eqref{SP2} become a system of homogeneous linear differential equations with constant coefficients

 where the solutions, satisfying the boundary conditions $\phi_i(y_c)= v_i$ can be found in Appendix \ref{2HDM} .
 The warp function can be solved and written as